verdverm/mightymouse-js/README.md

 mightmouse.AddHandler(JQuerySelector, MouseString, Handler);
 ```

-you can only use one event and one button.
+- You can only use one event and one button.
-scroll ignores buttons, rbtn ignores events.
+- 'scroll' ignores buttons.
-you can have as many of the modifiers as you like,
+- 'rbtn' ignores events (oncontextmenu).
-mighty mouse tests that those you didn't include aren't down too.
+- You can use as many modifiers as you like, but mightymouse tests that those you didn't include, aren't pressed down as well.

 Examples